 Under the Japanese occupation, the flag was outlawed for 36 years!
 It was revived back in 1948 under the US occupation and declared official by the government in 1949.

-In 1950, the black bars in the flag were positioned as they are in the present times.
+In 1950, the black bars in the flag were positioned as they are now.
 The distancing between the split bars was updated in 1984, and the colors were defined through a presidential decree in 1997.

 Read more facts about South Korea on the Korea Tourism Website.